citizenfx/fivem-docs/content/docs/scripting-reference/runtimes/lua/functions/GetPlayerIdentifiers.md

 | `fivem`    | Cfx.re                   | User Id                                                                   | int       |
 | `ip`       | IP Address               | IPv4                                                                      | string    |

-* `license2` - This identifier is the ROS license for people who use steam, this identifier can be the same value as `license`
+* `license2` - This identifier is the ROS license for people who use Steam, this identifier can be the same value as `license`

 ### Examples